pastly/blog3/content/posts/using-private-apt-cache.md

     [...]

-But if we build the the image again (and this time use `--no-cache` so that docker doesn't cache the intermediate images), we see the package fetching goes much faster.
+But if we build the the image again (and this time use `--no-cache` so that docker doesn't use existing intermediate images), we see the package fetching goes much faster.

     $ docker build --no-cache --network aptcache -t debianbase:bullseye .
     [...]